Prataparudra Deva: Ismail Ghazi's Invasion in Absence of the Monarch

-Seizure of Udayagiri Fort and resistance by Odia forces (1512-1514 A.D)

-Udayagiri fort was guarded by an Odia garrison of 10,000 infantry, 400 cavalry and 8000 other men deployed at the outskirts of the fort.
+Udayagiri fort was guarded by a Gajapati garrison of 10,000 infantry, 400 cavalry and 8000 other men deployed at the outskirts of the fort.
 The guarding force was commanded by the paternal uncle of the Gajapati himself, Tirumala Routaraya.
-A strong contingent of Vijayanagar forces numbering 34,000 infantry and 800 war elephants marched through Gutti and Gondikotta laid a seize on the fort in the year 1512.
+A strong contingent of Vijayanagara forces numbering 34,000 infantry and 800 war elephants marched through Gutti and Gondikotta laid a seize on the fort in the year 1512.
 A brave defensive hold out and consistent fight across the outer wall of the fort continued for 18 months without any help reaching to the combatants from Odisha.
-Portuguese traveler Fernao Nunes accompanying the Vijayanagar ruler writes that as the generals of Krishnadeva Raya failed to capture the fort, he himself took the charge.
-Frenao also mentions that there was a severe fight to tooth and nail put up by the forces from both the sides and the Odia forces were fighting with a strong determination to defend their position until their last breath.
-To secure an effective position for attacking the stubborn inmates inside the fort, Vijayanagar forces had to cut the rocky boulders and build paths through the surrounding hills.
-Since no help reached to the Odia forces, they had to surrender finally in the year 1514.
-A Balagopala idol of lord Sri Krishna was carried away by the Vijayanagar forces as victory trophy from the fort.
+Portuguese-Jewish traveler Fernao Nunes accompanying the Vijayanagara Emperor writes that as the generals of Krishnadeva Raya failed to capture the fort, he himself took the charge.
+Nunes also mentions that there was a severe fight to tooth and nail put up by the forces from both the sides and the Odia forces were fighting with a strong determination to defend their position until their last breath.
+To secure an effective position for attacking the stubborn inmates inside the fort, Vijayanagara forces had to cut the rocky boulders and build paths through the surrounding hills.
+Since no help reached to the Gajapati forces, they had to surrender finally in the year 1514.
+A Balagopala idol of lord Sri Krishna was carried away unharmed by the Vijayanagara forces as victory trophy from the fort.

-Seizure of Kondavidu and captivity of the royal family members (1515 A.D)

-Krishnadeva's forces marched on the smaller forts surrounding the Kondaveedu Fort which formed a strong defensive perimeter of the main fort at Kondavidu.
-The forces of Vijayanagar were held up for six months due to the resistance of the defending bands and garrisons of Odia forces in the smaller forts like Addanki, Nagarjunakonda, Bellamkonada, Vinukonda, Ketavaram and Kindukuru.
-Prataparudra Deva reached Kondavidu with a strong army comprising 1300 war elephants and 20,000 cavalry compelling the enemy to retreat for a while.
-When the Gajapati moved out for Kondapalli, the seize of Kondavidu was again attempted.
-Some of the Odia officers were bribed and joined the Vijayanagar camp while the crown prince Virabhadra held up the fort for three months.
-A literary work of the Vijayanagar emperor himself called as Amuktamalyada mentions that the Odia soldiers inside the fort often died without enduring a single wound due to starvation.
-The Vijayanagar forces had to erect square wooden sheds around the fort and demolished the rampart walls for occupying the tower of the fort.
-The inmates surrendered the fort in and Virabhadra was taken as captive along with his son Narahari Patra other officers.
-The Boya chiefs of the Eighteen Kampanas together with 3,00,000 infantry of the Vijayanagar's army devastated and plundered the country dependent on Kondavidu, Kondapalli, Bellamkonda, Vinukonda, Nagarjuna Konda and other forts.